The Amazon rainforest: the world's most important ecosystem

 - A variety of infrastructure projects

-The consequences have been dire.
-The Amazon rainforest is a fragile ecosystem that is totally dependent on its massive size to survive.
-We do not know how long people can continue damaging this rainforest before we reach the dreaded tipping point beyond which the damage will so severe that the ecosystem breaks down.
+The consequences of such devastation have been dire.
+The Amazon rainforest is a fragile ecosystem that is dependent on its massive size to survive.
+We do not know how long humans can continue damaging this rainforest before we reach the dreaded tipping point beyond which the damage will be so severe that the ecosystem breaks down and dies back by itself.